 Magnetization Curve of CT

 Rp: load resistance.

-How CT Works?
+How does CT Work?

-The current transformer has two sets of winding around the magnetic core. when alternating current(Ip) flows in the primary, the alternating field( H=Np*Ip) is generated and the magnetic flux flows in the core.
+The current transformer has two sets of winding around the magnetic core.
+When alternating current(Ip) flows in the primary, the alternating field( H=Np*Ip) is generated, and the magnetic flux flows in the core.
 The magnetic flux gets linked to the secondary of the CT and produces a voltage (Vs) in the secondary.

-Just below the knee point voltage, all the magnets are aligned in the same direction as the magnetic field and the maximum rated flux density of the core has reached.
-If the primary current is further increased after attaining the maximum flux density in the core, the core can’t handle this increased magnetic field and CT is said to be saturated.
+Just below the knee point voltage, all the magnets are aligned in the same direction as the magnetic field, and the maximum rated flux density of the core has reached.
+If the primary current is further increased after attaining the maximum flux density in the core, the core can’t handle this increased magnetic field, and CT is said to be saturated.

+Magnetization Curve of CT